-- $6 million, 5 year clinical trial readiness grant from National Institute of Neurological Disorders and Stroke
+- $6 million, 5 year grant from National Institute of Neurological Disorders and Stroke

-- Establish the world’s largest group of study participants with early-stage SCA1 and SCA3
+- Establishes the world’s largest group of study participants with early-stage SCA1 and SCA3

 - Spans 23 institutions across the United States and Europe

-- 5-year clinical trial readiness may lead to full clinical trial of new therapies
+- 5-year clinical trial readiness may optimize clinical trials of new therapies